auth0/docs/articles/server-platforms/aspnet/01-login.md

 ## Configure Callback URLs

 After authenticating the user on Auth0, we will do a POST to the `/LoginCallback.ashx` URL on your website, e.g. `http://localhost:PORT/LoginCallback.ashx`.
-For security purposes, you have to register this URL on the <a [Application Settings</a>](${manage_url}/#/applications/${account.clientId}/settings) section on Auth0 Admin app.
+For security purposes, you have to register this URL on the [Application Settings](${manage_url}/#/applications/${account.clientId}/settings) section on Auth0 Admin app.

 ![Callback URLs](/media/articles/server-platforms/aspnet/callback_url.png)